 Mediation Could Be Your Best Option

 Divorce mediation is the process where parties in a dispute engage a trained, neutral third party, the mediator, to assist in resolving the dispute.
 For many couples in Georgia, divorce mediation is a popular alternative to litigation.
 The attorneys at Miles Hansford & Tallant, LLC, are experienced with helping to resolve divorce cases and assisting clients who wish to avoid litigation if possible.
-Divorcing couples often prefer mediation for several different reasons.
+Divorcing couples often prefer mediation for several different reasons, including:

-First, the parties are in control of resolving a case.
+1. The parties are in control of resolving a case.
 A judge or jury is not telling parties what to do.
 Instead, the parties work toward a solution that they voluntarily agree to.
-Having the parties participate in creating their own solutions often leads to results that are better tailored to the parties' goals compared to what a third party could possibly order.
+Having the parties participate in creating their own solutions often leads to results that are better tailored to the parties’ goals compared to what a third party could possibly order.

-Second, mediation is a less expensive alternative to litigation.
+2. Mediation is a less expensive alternative to litigation.
 The litigation process can be costly in terms of time, expenses and stress placed on the participants.
 Mediation offers an opportunity for parties to resolve their matters prior to incurring these often significant costs.

-Third, in nearly all cases, the mediation process is confidential.
+3. In nearly all cases, the mediation process is confidential.
 The mediator cannot be called as a witness to testify about the offers discussed during mediation.
 In addition, any offers proposed during mediation cannot be introduced in a trial to indicate wrongdoing on the part of any of the participants.
 This confidential nature of mediation allows the parties to be more candid in exploring resolution.